Perturbing the Derivative: Wild Refitting for Model-Free Evaluation of Machine Learning Models under Bregman Losses: Wild Refitting: Perturbation on the Derivatives

+Under square loss where $\phi(x)=x^2$ and $\phi'(x)=2x$, output perturbation is tantamount to derivative perturbation, and the method of \citet{wainwright2025wild} falls within our framework as a special case.

+\begin{remark} One could also introduce a ``recentering'' function $\tilde{f}$ to construct the wild residuals $\tilde{w}_i = y_i - \tilde{f}(x_i)$.
+In practice, however, it is common to take $\tilde{f} = \hat{f}$.
+For simplicity, we therefore adopt this convention throughout and define the wild responses directly using $\hat{f}$, without introducing a separate recentering function. \end{remark}

-Intuitively, traditional generalization theory often requires taking the supremum over the entire model class, which is overly conservative since we only care about the data-dependent predictor $\hat{f}$.
-When the model class is highly complex, even refined notions such as local Rademacher complexity may become extremely large, leading to vacuous bounds.
+Traditional generalization theory often requires taking the supremum over the entire model class.
+When the model class is highly complex, even local Rademacher complexity may become extremely large, leading to vacuous bounds.
 In contrast, our wild-refitting approach circumvents the need to analyze the Rademacher complexity of the model class.
-Instead, we control this term through the \emph{wild optimism}, which is given by the outputs of \Cref{alg:wild-refitting}; see \Cref{lemma:W_n<Opt} in \cref{sec:theory_guarantee} for details.
-In the next section, we will show that the excess risk could be efficiently upper bounded by the output of \cref{alg:wild-refitting} without prior knowledge on the function class $\cF$.
+Instead, we control this term through the \emph{wild optimism}, provided by the outputs of \Cref{alg:wild-refitting}; see Lemma \ref{lemma:W_n<Opt} in \cref{sec:theory_guarantee} for details.
+In the next section, we will show that the excess risk could be efficiently upper bounded by the output of \cref{alg:wild-refitting} without structural assumptions on $\cF$.